 Citi / AAdvantage Platinum Select World Elite MasterCard

 American and it’s partner JAL offer plenty of service to Japan, and American’s award chart is reasonable.

-This card offers a sign-up bonus to new customers.
+offers a sign-up bonus to new customers.
 You earn double miles on all American Airlines flights and one mile per dollar spent elsewhere.